 - If you are looking for a home away from home style property, The Laigh in Burntisland is a self-contained house which sleeps up to three.

 Kirkcaldy is the next biggest town (Kinghorn is another small beach town in between Burntisland Kinghorn) on the east coast.

-Theatre visits are amongst the Fife activities available in Kirkcaldy as it home to the Adam Smith Theatre (named after the Scottish economist) which has a lovely vintage charm.
+Theatre visits are amongst the Fife activities available in Kirkcaldy as it is home to the Adam Smith Theatre (named after the Scottish economist), which has a lovely vintage charm.

 The theatre hosts shows such as musicals and pantomimes but is also Kirkcaldy’s only film house.

-For food, my favourite is Koku Shi or pub grub at The Duchess.
+For food, check out Koku Shi or pub grub at The Duchess.

 How to get to Kirkcaldy